Renata7-hub/sda-jdbc/README.md

 Supported parameters
 The user should be able to retrieve the following values:

--temperature
+- temperature
--pressure
+- pressure
--humidity
+- humidity
--wind direction and speed
+- wind direction and speed
 Values ​​taken from external websites should be averaged and saved additionally to the database before being returned to the user.

 Available download configurations